djcb/gxlib/README.md

 esp. since you can probably think of a way to do it with an explicit loop.

-However, after a while, many common problems can be easily expressed as number of those operations.
+However, after getting used to them, they provide a very natural and clean way to express solutions to problems.
+And not only for the kind of mathematical puzzles that are so useful for small examples.

 ## Product of primes